Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/Metadata/1-12-EnumerationTypes.md

 As you can see all not given values are filled with default value, which are _false_ for _isFlags_, and _Edm.Int32_, so _Integer_, as _UnderlingType_.
 The numbering of the members determined via the _ordinal()_ method of the enumeration.

 Next we want to extend the company class with a property for the _ABC Class_.
 So we need to add a corresponding attribute to Company.
 Even so OData handles enumeration always as numeric values, the _ABC Class_ shall be stored as a String, which is signaled via JPA annotation` @Enumerated(value = EnumType.STRING)`.
-Please note that in case the property is used in an _orderby_ clause a client expect an order of a number, but would get a order of strings:
+Please note that in case the property is used in an _orderby_ clause a client expect an order of a number, but would get an order of strings:

 ```Java
 package tutorial.model;